-The above information was last checked on 1/26/22.
-Remember to check the latest COVID-19 travel safety regulations for your train between Berlin and London closer to your date of departure here.
+The information above was last checked on 5/25/23.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Berlin and London before travelling.

 The government of Germany has imposed these measures to reduce the spread of COVID-19: